Credit Card Consolidation

 Cons of 0% Balance Transfer

-- Your overall total debt amount went up due to the origination fee.
+- Your overall total debt amount increases due to the origination fee.

 - The APR is temporary, and your rates will increase shortly.